em-zhang/collaborative-task-manager/docs/design.md

 </p>

 - Before: "Text John" as an item
-- During 1: Clicking the text as the edit box
+- During 1: Clicking the text as the edit box (the box has a orange border to signal that it's editable)
 - During 2: Typing in "Text John about bank statements"
-- After: Leaving the checkbox with ENTER
+- After: Leaving the edit box by clicking out of it

 <p float="left">
 <img src="screenshots/5_before.png" width="309.375" height="550"/>